mirdata

 Genís Plaja-Roglans, PhD student

-I am a PhD student at Music Technology Group, Universitat Pompeu Fabra, Barcelona, under the supervision of Prof. Xavier Serra and Dr. Marius Miron.
+I am a last year PhD student at Music Technology Group, Universitat Pompeu Fabra, Barcelona, under the supervision of Prof. Xavier Serra and Dr. Marius Miron.
 My research areas are Audio Signal Processing (ASP), Music Information Retrieval (MIR), and Machine and Deep Learning (ML & DL).
 Specifically, I work on vocal melody extraction, vocal source separation, and automatic melodic pattern discovery.
 I am also applying these problems on World traditional music repertoires, to promote the cultural diversity in MIR.
 On that note, I am working on challenges such as working with few or noisy data, and designing musically-tailored approaches.
-Recently I did a research stay at Music.AI, working in the task of music source separation using generative modling under the supervision of Dr. Igor Gadelha.
-I also play in several bands, and I'm passionate about hiking and travelling.
+During the PhD, I did a research stay at Moises AI, working in the task of music source separation using generative modling under the supervision of Dr. Igor Gadelha.
+More recently, I joined back Moises AI as a full-time Data Scientist.

 compIAM